 Does Atlanta’s John Marshall Law School (AJMLS) offer scholarships or grants?

 Yes.
 It depends on your LSAT score, grade point average (GPA) and the criterion set forth by the Office of Admissions.
 For admitted students our scholarships do not require an application.
 However, if you do not meet the established criterion established by the Admissions Office, there are no federal or state grants available to law students at AJMLS.
 Though the school only offers a limited number of scholarships, there are other organizations that offer scholarships to law students.
-For a list of some of these organizations, please contact the Office of Financial Aid.

 Do AJMLS scholarship/grant awards renew on an annual basis?